 Bronze figure of Dashizhi (Sanskrit: Mahasthamaprapta), a bodhisattva belonging to the retinue of the Amitabha Buddha, standing on a low lotus pedestal.
 Right hand raised holding lotus bud.
 Left hand hanging and holding an object which may be a leaf or the precious pearl.
 Sacred pearl in center of headdress.
 Elaborate scarves and drapery.
 Halo missing.

-Purchased from C. T. Loo with funding from A. Felix du Pont
+Purchased from C. T. Loo; Subscription of A. Felix du Pont, 1938

 Current & Past Exhibitions: